edeiana/carmotGym/README.md

 ## Artifact
 This artifact generates the main results of the paper shown in Figures 6, 7, 10, 11 in text format.
-The artifact is a podman image that runs Ubuntu 20.04 and already contains the NAS and PARSEC3 benchmarks suites (we cannot share SPEC CPU 2017 durectly, to include it see the corresponding section in this README.md).
+The artifact is a podman image that runs Ubuntu 20.04 and already contains the NAS and PARSEC3 benchmarks suites.
+We cannot share SPEC CPU 2017 directly, if you are allowed to include it, follow this [Section](/README.md#Adding-SPEC-CPU-2017-to-the-Podman-Container).

 ## Prerequisites